The controversies of ‘Cyberpunk 2077′s’ bungled launch, explained

 Still, the company later celebrated a cisgendered cosplayer who dressed up as the character on social media.

-CD Projekt Red kept the poster in its game, along with several other billboards, adverts and background decoration that can be read as exploitative, without enough meaningful commentary to warrant them, a topic discussed in The Washington Post’s review of “Cyberpunk 2077.”
+CD Projekt Red kept the poster in its game (it also appears as a television ad), along with several other billboards, advertisements and background decoration that can be read as exploitative, without enough meaningful commentary to warrant them, a topic discussed in The Washington Post’s review of “Cyberpunk 2077.”

 ‘Cyberpunk 2077’ lacked epilepsy warning, despite seizure-triggering animations